Privacy Policy

 9) Retention and Deletion

-We retain personal data only as long as necessary for the purposes described above and in accordance with applicable legal requirements.
+We retain personal data only as long as necessary for the purposes described above.

 A) Withdrawal-related data (Processor)

-- Merchants can configure retention settings where supported.
-If a merchant selects a shorter retention period, this does not override any retention obligations applicable to the merchant.
+Note: If a merchant selects a shorter retention period, this does not override any retention obligations applicable to the merchant under their own legal requirements.

 B) Technical logs (Controller)

-- Server/security logs: typically up to 30 days (or longer if needed to investigate security incidents or ensure system integrity).
+Server/security logs: typically up to 30 days (or longer if needed for security incident investigation).

 C) Error monitoring data (Controller)

-- Sentry events: retained according to our Sentry configuration and plan settings, typically 30–90 days.
+Sentry events: retained according to Sentry configuration, typically 30–90 days.

 D) Support communications (Controller)

-- Retained for the duration of the support relationship and thereafter as needed to document the interaction, typically up to 12 months, unless a longer period is required for legal reasons.
+Retained for the duration of the support relationship and up to 12 months thereafter, unless required longer for legal reasons.

 10) Security Measures